 The neurological rehabilitation program provides individualized services to meet the needs of patients.
-Highly-trained therapists work as a team with the patient and family to provide rehabilitation treatment protocols in an enjoyable and friendly atmosphere.
+Highly trained therapists work as a team with the patient and family to provide rehabilitation treatment protocols in a comfortable and friendly atmosphere.

 The goals of neurological rehabilitation are to improve range of motion, maintain efficient muscle use, improve balance and gait deficits, enhance strength development in both affected and non-affected areas, and develop functional adaptations.